EfrenPy/EfrenPy.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my professional space!
-I’m Efrén Rodríguez Rodríguez, a physicist specializing in Nuclear and Particle Physics with over four years of experience in designing, building, and implementing advanced technologies in instrumentation and sensors.
+I’m Efrén Rodríguez Rodríguez, a physicist specializing in Nuclear and Particle Physics with over five years of experience in designing, building, and implementing advanced technologies in instrumentation and sensors.
 I have led and contributed to international high-tech projects such as the LHCb silicon pixel detector and the Timepix4 particle beam telescope.
 With a strong background in electronics, data analysis, project management, and solving complex problems, I am always seeking opportunities to apply my expertise to innovative and impactful projects in diverse fields.

 Stay updated with my professional journey by checking out my [latest CV](http://EfrenPy.github.io/files/Efren_Rodriguez_CV.pdf).